-New housing within Pembridge will primarily be restricted to sensitive infilling within a settlement boundary and sites identified for development shown on Pembridge Village Map.
+New housing within Pembridge will primarily be restricted to sensitive infilling within the settlement boundary defined on the Pembridge Village Map and sites identified for development shown on the Pembridge Village Map.

-Within the settlement boundary infilling will be permitted where it meets appropriate design and other criteria set out within relevant policies contained within this plan, in particular, PEM6 and PEM20, and also address policies set out in Herefordshire Local Plan Core Strategy.
+Within the settlement boundary infilling will be permitted where it meets appropriate design and other criteria set out within relevant policies contained within this plan, in particular, PEM6 and PEM20.

-- Development Plan with some additions.
+- 5.6 The settlement boundary includes that previously identified in Herefordshire Unitary Development Plan with some additions.
 In parts of the settlement boundary it may be possible for limited infilling to take place provided it can be designed to fit sensitively into the village street scene and meet several other requirements.
 It excludes the area that is prone to flooding along the northern edge of the village and this forms its natural edge in that direction, although any development proposals within this vicinity may need to undertake a detailed flood risk assessment in accordance with Policy PEM21 to ensure that the effects of climate change have been taken into account.
 Extensions comprise a number of site allocations where these are considered suitable, taking into account the character and appearance of the Conservation Area (see Appendix 1).
 A number of amenity areas are included within the boundary where they form part of its structure.
 Generally physical boundaries are followed, although there are two exceptions these are for land to the west of Manley Lane and the site adjacent to the Village Hall.
-The reasons for the determining of these particular boundaries are explained under their site headings later in this NDP. - 5.7 A limited number of other areas forming extensions to the previous settlement boundary, although not shown as allocated sites, are also included within the new boundary.
-These should only be developed if suitably sensitive access arrangements can be provided and they incorporate measures to enhance the Conservation Area.
-These include land to the east of Oak View and land to the north of Trafford Cottages.
+The reasons for the determining of these particular boundaries are explained under their site headings later in this NDP. - 5.7 Land to the east of Oak View and land to the north of Trafford Cottages may be suitable for development under Policy RA2 of the HCS as land adjacent to the settlement of Pembridge.
+These sites should only be developed, however, if suitably sensitive access arrangements can be provided and they incorporate measures to enhance the Conservation Area as discussed in paragraphs 5.8 and 5.9 below.